-- complete satisfactorily 36 units of research (Ay 142) or reading (Ay 143); - pass with a grade of B or better, or by special examination, Ay 121, Ay 123, Ay 124, Ay 125, Ay 126, and Ay 127; and also Ay 122 for observational astronomy students; - pass a general oral examination (see below); - pass a thesis-related examination (see below); - complete the physics course requirement (see above); - satisfy a teaching requirement (at least one term as a GTA); - fulfill the language requirement if applicable (see above); and - be accepted for thesis research by a member of the faculty, or, by special arrangement, a staff member of the Observatories of the Carnegie Institution of Washington.
+- complete satisfactorily 36 units of research (Ay 142) or reading (Ay 143); - pass with a grade of B or better, or by special examination, Ay 121, Ay 123, Ay 124, Ay 125, Ay 126, and Ay 127; and also Ay 122 for observational astronomy students; - pass a general oral examination (see below); - pass a thesis-related examination (see below);

+- complete the physics course requirement (see above); - satisfy a teaching requirement (at least one term as a GTA); - fulfill the language requirement if applicable (see above); and be accepted for thesis research by a member of the faculty.

-In November of their second year, all students are required to take a general oral candidacy examination.
+In fall of their second year, all students are required to take a general oral candidacy examination.
 Students will be examined on the substance and status, as well as their performance on a research project, which should be started not later than the summer following the first year.
 They will further be examined on their broad understanding of current topics in, and fundamentals of, astrophysics.
 Both of these aspects of the examination are intended to evaluate the candidate's aptitude for a research career in astrophysics.
 In addition, at the discretion of the executive officer, students who have not done well in one, or at most two, areas covered in the Ay 120 course series during their first year will be retested in these areas during the examination.
 Students must pass all of the aspects of this examination, as judged by the faculty committee conducting it, in order to continue in the Ph.D. program.